CloudWithChris/cloudwithchris.com/content/blog/optimise-site-security-headers-com.md

 * **Referrer-Policy** - Referrer-Policy is a new header that allows a site to control how much information the browser includes with navigations away from a document and should be set by all sites.
 * **Permissions-Policy** - Permissions-Policy is a new header that allows a site to control which features and APIs can be used in the browser.

 So, we can now understand the problem.
 From a risk perspective, I perceived the impact as medium/low and the likelihood of abuse to be low. particularly due to the early phase of my platform, and volume of users that I currently have visiting.
-However, with that said though, I want to ensure that I'm providing an accessible, secure and easy to use platform for my endusers to use.
+However, with that said though, I want to ensure that I'm providing an accessible, secure and easy to use platform for my end users to use.
 So within a few days, I made sure that each of these items were resolved.

 ## How to resolve these items?

-Given that I'm deploying static content to an Azure Storage Account, my first thought was around how to ensure that the site is responding to the enduser with the appropriate headers (evaluating the options).
+Given that I'm deploying static content to an Azure Storage Account, my first thought was around how to ensure that the site is responding to the end users with the appropriate headers (evaluating the options).
 I was aware that Azure Front Door and Azure Application Gateway may be able to help in this scenario, but both would add significant cost quickly (in comparison to the current cost of my entire pltform being less than £5/month).
 Though, there was one other trick up my sleeve.

 I'm using the Microsoft CDN flavour of the Azure CDN to act as a caching layer in front of the backing storage.
-This comes with a [Rules Engine](https://docs.microsoft.com/en-us/azure/cdn/cdn-standard-rules-engine-reference) capability, that allows you to add either global or conditional rules that can be processed as part of the response to the enduser.
+This comes with a [Rules Engine](https://docs.microsoft.com/en-us/azure/cdn/cdn-standard-rules-engine-reference) capability, that allows you to add either global or conditional rules that can be processed as part of the response to the end users.
 These could include redirection, forcing a given protocol, or appending / setting headers!
 I was already using this functionality to force any HTTP traffic to use the HTTPS version of the site, so this was a natural option to progress with.

 Below, you can find an image which shows the configuration of modifying the response headers by using the Azure CDN rules engine global rules: